seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 I hope you will not mock me with a husband.

 **DUKE VINCENTIO**
-It is your husband mock’d you with a husband.
+It is your husband mock'd you with a husband.
 Consenting to the safeguard of your honour,
 I thought your marriage fit; else imputation,
 For that he knew you, might reproach your life